khulnasoft-lab/design.khulnasoft.com/contents/components/segmented-control.md

 related:
   - buttons
   - dropdowns
+  - radio-buttons
-  - forms
+  - toggles
 ---

 A segmented control allows users to choose one out of a range of available options.
-It’s commonly used as an alternative to dropdowns and radio selections.
+It is a button group of equal options where only one can be selected and active.
+There must always be one option active.

 ## Usage

-A segmented control is generally easier to use than the patterns that allow similar interactions but it comes with its own limitations.
-Because it takes up more space, a segmented control should only be used for up to 5 options but is ideal when there are 2 or 3.
+A segmented control is commonly used as an alternative to [dropdowns](/components/dropdowns), [radio buttons](/components/radio-buttons), or [toggles](/components/toggles), but it comes with its own limitations.
+Because it takes up more space, a segmented control should only be used for up to 5 options.
+It is ideal when there are 2 or 3 because they visually expose the options available to a user.
 A segmented control should be used instead of a dropdown when there are only a few options and enough room to fit within the UI.
 It requires fewer interactions and is easier to use on mobile devices, thus having a smaller effect on the user’s cognitive load.

-A segmented control is not a group of individual buttons that can be interacted with independently from each other.
-A segmented control is a group of equal options where only one can be selected and active.
-There’s no case where none of the options is active.
+Results are effective and visible immediately similar to toggles.

+A segmented control may replace a group of radio buttons or a toggle to allow users to choose between two or multiple options.
+In order to help choosing the right solution follow the table below.

+Todo: Add replacement-comparison-table

 ### Labels